opensbom-generator/spdx-sbom-generator/README.md

 * [Windows (x64)](https://github.com/spdx/spdx-sbom-generator/releases/download/v0.0.10/spdx-sbom-generator-v0.0.10-windows-amd64.zip)
 * [Windows (x86)](https://github.com/spdx/spdx-sbom-generator/releases/download/v0.0.10/spdx-sbom-generator-v0.0.10-windows-386.zip)

+If you are using [Homebrew](https://brew.sh/), you can also install [spdx-sbom-generator](https://formulae.brew.sh/formula/spdx-sbom-generator) via `brew install spdx-sbom-generator`.

 On Windows, you can also download and install the appropriate binary with [Scoop](https://scoop.sh/): `scoop install spdx-sbom-generator`.

 ***Note***: The `spdx-sbom-generator` CLI is under development.
 You may expect some breakages and stability issues with the current release.
 A stable version is under development and will be available to the open source community in the  upcoming beta release.